Resisty/mtg-commander-records/README.md

 <a name="draw">Draw</a> | Card draw is one thing, game draw is another.
 Draw a game without timing out because lunch is over.
 <a name="share">Shared Victory</a> | Maybe you didn't lose, but you didn't win... or did you?
 Finish a star-formation game without killing both of your opponents _and_ without losing, achieving """victory""".
 <a name="legacy-of-the-void">Legacy of the Void</a> | You gave it your all.
 Lose the game without cards... | <img src="http://brianauron.info/img/mtg_common_symbol.png"> in your hand <br/><img src="http://brianauron.info/img/mtg_uncommon_symbol.png"> in your hand or library<br/><img src="http://brianauron.info/img/mtg_rare_symbol.png"> in your hand, library, or graveyard<br/><img src="http://brianauron.info/img/mtg_mythic_symbol.png"> in your hand, library, graveyard, or battlefield!
+<a name="hang-on">Hang On...</a> | "Whoa, wait, so let's resolve the stack one thing at a time... anybody got paper?
+A whiteboard?
+Anything?"
+Using a dazzling array of spells, triggers, and mechanics, bring the game to a halt while everybody figures out what the result is and whether they're dead.

 ## Swamp Achievements